svanidzee/svanidzee/README.md

-Hello Everyone :wave:!I'm Irakli Svanidze, a passionate beginner on frontend web development who likes following best practices when doing Frontend Mentor projects and helping people by giving them truthful feedbacks.
-Besides coding, I also enjoy reading comics and playing video games. smile
+Hello Everyone :wave:!
+I'm Irakli Svanidze, a passionate beginner on frontend web development who likes following best practices when doing Frontend Mentor projects and helping people by giving them truthful feedbacks.
+Besides coding, I also enjoy reading comics and playing video games

-I love building things with code, especially a website.
-When, I was a kid I really wish that I could make a website share it to the world.
-Now, I am learning on how to create websites to get a job as a Junior Frontend Web Developer.
+I love building things with code, especially a website.I am learning on how to create websites to get a job as a Junior Frontend Web Developer.

 ## 🔭 Goals of 2021